Fragtality/Fenix2GSX/README.md

 <br/>

 There have been also Cases where the GSX Installation was somehow "corrupted".
-You can try to run the Check in the FSDT Installer multiple Times, else a complete fresh / clean Installation of GSX might be required.
+You can try to run the Check in the FSDT Installer multiple Times or use the [offline Installer](https://www.fsdreamteam.com/forum/index.php/topic,26826.0.html).
+Else a complete fresh / clean Installation of GSX might be required.<br/>